aminkrJ/js-active-record/README.md

 # Firestore Model Library
-ActiveRecord implemenation in JS for Firestore inspired by RoR ActiveRecord.
+ActiveRecord implemenation in JS for Firestore inspired by RoR ActiveRecord and associations.

 ## Overview
 ## Inistallation